JeffGiroux/f5_terraform/GCP/Standalone/README.md

 ## BYOL Licensing
 This template uses PayGo BIG-IP image for the deployment (as default).
 If you would like to use BYOL licenses, then these following steps are needed:
-1. Find available images/versions with "byol" in SKU name using Google gcloud:
+1. Find available images/versions with "byol" in the name using Google gcloud:
   ```
           gcloud compute images list --project=f5-7626-networks-public | grep f5